-The creation of new “Joint Organisations of Councils” is a vital part of the State Government’s “Fit for the Future” approach to local government reform and renewal.
+The creation of new “Joint Organisations of Councils” was a vital part of the State Government’s “Fit for the Future” approach to local government reform and renewal.

 Piloting the program

-Five groups of NSW councils are currently working with the NSW Government to develop the JO model and build better working relationships between councils and State agencies.
-The successful Pilots are: Hunter, Illawarra, Central West, Namoi and Riverina regions.
-They include a diverse mix of councils, all with a strong history of working together and a commitment to partnering with the State to address regional priorities such as economic development, transport and infrastructure.
-Each Pilot is trialling a slightly different model, to reflect the different working relationships and priorities of their region.
-The Pilots will be sharing their learning with other councils along the way and helping to develop the JO model, which will be finalised in early 2016.
+Five groups of NSW councils worked with the NSW Government to develop the JO model and build better working relationships between councils and State agencies.
+The successful Pilots were: Hunter, Illawarra, Central West, Namoi and Riverina regions.
+They included a diverse mix of councils, all with a strong history of working together and a commitment to partnering with the State to address regional priorities such as economic development, transport and infrastructure.
+Each Pilot trialled a slightly different model, to reflect the different working relationships and priorities of their region.
+The Pilots shared their learning with other councils along the way and helpted to develop the JO model finalised in 2017.

 - A shared understanding of the purpose of JOs and how the Pilot program will work

 - Core features of the JO model and regional variations for each Pilot group

 - Draft action plans for getting the Pilots up and running